• Ticket Fines and Penalties in Florida

 Florida handles traffic tickets on a county level, and for the most part, traffic ticket fines don’t vary too much by county.

-For example, if you’re cited for speeding five miles over the speed limit in one part of the state, chances are your ticket fine will be the same as if you were cited for driving five miles over the speed limit in another part of the state.
+For example, if you're cited for speeding in one part of the state, chances are your ticket fine will be the same as if you were cited for speeding in another part of the state.

 Generally, ticket costs are printed on the actual traffic ticket.
 Check your ticket for your fine; if you can’t find your ticket, refer to our section on replacing lost traffic tickets.